trinsic-id/v2-sdk/docs/reference/services/wallet-service.md

 #### Sorting

 The optional `ORDER BY` clause specifies the sorting order for results returned by the query.
-To control sorting order, optinally specify `ASC` or `DESC` at the end.
+To control sorting order, specify `ASC` or `DESC` at the end; if not specified ascending order is used by default.

 ```sql
 SELECT * FROM c ORDER BY c.credential.issued DESC